MothOnMars/i14y/README.md

 `bundle exec rake`

 ## Deployment

-- Set your Airbrake api key in `config/airbrake.yml` in the deployment directory for `/i14y/shared/config`.
-This will get copied into the current release directory on deployment.
 - Update your `config/secrets.yml` file in the deployment directory for `/i14y/shared/config`.
 This will get copied into the current release directory on deployment.
 - Update your `config/newrelic.yml` file in the deployment directory for `/i14y/shared/config`.
 This will get copied into the current release directory on deployment.
-- `bundle exec cap staging deploy` to deploy to a staging environment
-- `bundle exec cap production deploy` to deploy to a production environment